 Going to work every day means that you end up spending most of your time at the office.
 With that much time spent in one place, your workplace becomes a second home.
 However, as the rules of the workplace and the people around you are unpredictable, there are a few things you need to do to take the necessary precautions.
 Here are the top 7 things you need to be prepared for in your workplace.

 Sitting at a desk all day can really take its toll on your back.
 You could easily find yourself sitting for hours, slouching over and leaving your body to pay the price.
 That’s why you should add an alarm to get up, stretch, and take a quick stroll before heading back to your desk.
 Try as much as possible to request an ergonomic chair that supports your back if you don’t already have one at work.
+Sitting is not the healthiest thing out there.
+As we sit longer and longer, we become more unhealthy.

 As you encounter a variety of different people, you must be mindful of your safety, especially when dealing with others.
-Instead of dreading going to work as a result of harassment, take the necessary precautions, and be sure to be vocal about your boundaries and limits.
+Instead of dreading going to work as a result of harassment, visit Safety Talk Ideas, take the necessary precautions, and be sure to be vocal about your boundaries and limits.
 In many cases, the person in front of you uses fear as leverage and so when they get the impression that you will not keep quiet, it will keep you safe.
 As much as possible, try to avoid being put in unnecessary or unpleasant situations where you’re alone with another employee and do not stay after hours if there’s no one around.

 The number of accidents that happen at work as a result of either work-related diseases or occupational accidents is shocking.
 To prevent that, get familiar with the safety precautions that may concern you, make sure you follow safety guidelines, and always be aware of your surroundings.
 Also, be sure to follow protocol, report any issues with the machinery or other workplace items, and follow the rules and signs to prevent putting yourself in danger.